MEET OUR 2022 SUMMER COACHES!

 Reifert graduated from George Washington in May 2011 with a Geography degree and a minor in Geographic Information Systems.

-Coach Dill will enter his 24th season at the helm of the MIT program the fall of 2019.
+Coach Dill will enter his 27th season at the helm of the MIT program in the fall of 2022.
+MIT just came off of their most successful season yet earning the program's first NCAA Regional Championship at home punching their ticket to their first NCAA Elite 8 appearance!
 Dill is currently ranked 17th out of over 400 active Division III coaches in the nation in overall winning percentage (.760), averaging 27 wins and single-digit losses per season during his career.
 He has never collected fewer than 20 wins in a season and has five 30-win seasons under his belt, lifting his career record to 594-188.
 A three-time AVCA Division III New England Region Coach of the Year, Dill has also been named the NEWVA Coach of the Year three times.
-He also collected NEWMAC Coach of the Year honors in 2002, 2016 and again for his team's performance in 2017.
+He also collected NEWMAC Coach of the Year honors in 2002, 2016, and again for his team's performance in 2017.
 He has also guided the Engineers to 10 NCAA post-season bids, two ECAC Championships and two NEWMAC titles (2012 and 2016).

 Dill began duplicating this success with the MIT men’s team after being summoned to take over the reins of the program in 2004.
 In his 14 seasons at the helm, he led the men’s program to its first NCAA Tournament appearance in 2014 and an overall record of 328-132.
 Before coaching the MIT men’s squad, Dill directed the Emmanuel College men’s squad to a 12-8 record in its first season of varsity competition.